-So whatda you do?
-You arrive 2 hours early to find parking, locate the right building at Google’s huge campus in Mountain View, meet your contact, scout a primary spot, scout a secondary spot, set-up your equipment, do a few test shots, and then wait.
-Alright.
+I arrived 2 hours early to find parking, locate the right building at Google’s huge campus in Mountain View, meet the contact, scout a primary spot, scout a secondary spot, set-up your equipment, do a few test shots, and then wait…

-“We are a bit behind, so you’ll only have 5 minutes,” said the PR person a few minutes before Sundar Pichai arrived.
+“We are a bit behind, so now you’ll only have 5 minutes to shoot,” said the PR person a few minutes before Sundar Pichai arrived.
 Sure.
 I’ll just scrap my third spot down the hall and stick with options 1 and 2.

 A minute later he arrives.
 “Hi Mr Pichai.
 I’m Jay, and this is for The Telegraph UK.
 Nice to meet you.”
 Click.
 Click.
 Click for a few dozen shots at the first spot.
 “Two minutes,” the PR person announces.
 Click.
 Click.
 Click for a few dozen frames at the second spot.
 After a few more clicks I say, “okay we are done.
 Thanks so much for the time.
 I really do appreciate it.”